campbell000/blog/content/articles/about.md

 I'm the only contributor to this blog, but I wouldn't be opposed to guest contributions!

+## How should I contact you if I have comments, questions, or concerns?
+Each article has it's own comments section, and I moderate / review the comments pretty regularly.
+But if you want to contact me directly, you can email me directly at: <a href="mailto:contactme@nevermeant.dev">contactme@nevermeant.dev</a>

 ## How Frequently Will This Site be Updated?
 Probably about once a week, as long as I'm the only contributor.